 Some top-notch tools for hunting down current trends are:

-- Google Trends / Autocomplete Results: See what people are searching for, how popular the search is, and where it’s happening.
+- Google Trends – Besides keyword research, you can also use Google Trends to see what people are searching for, how popular the search is, and where it’s happening.

 By securing an idea relevant to a current trend, you’ll be able to capture the momentum of the topic while it’s still popular, generating more visibility for your content before the trend is over.